MassTransit/MassTransit/docs/usage/riders/README.md

 To interact with the bus, riders should use either _ConsumeContext_, _ISendEndpointProvider_, or _IPublishEndpoint_ – the implementations of these interfaces will transfer contextual headers to the outgoing messages and will be injected into the consumer and its dependencies by the container.

 To produce messages, the rider-specific producer interfaces should be used (if available).
-For example, the Kafka rider includes the _IKafkaProducer_ interface.
+For example, the Kafka rider includes the _ITopicProducer_ interface.

 ## Kafka